 Ischgl - Our all time favorite

-Yearly from 2012 to 2018 – Ischgl is often called the Ibiza of the Alps.
+Ischgl is often called the Ibiza of the Alps.
 Think of a cozy city center, plenty of restaurants, well prepared slopes and a vibrant apres ski.
 Since 2012 on, there was not a single year we didn’t visit Ischgl at least once.
+Well… seems that 2020, the year of Corona, will make us break this tradition.

 Ischgl is famous for it’s apres ski parties with all kinds of bars.
 We still discover new bars every time we get here.
 The bars vary from easy going with local till parties at night.